toretto/nternetinspired.github.com/_posts/2013-03-18-getting-started.md

 <p data-pullquote="…to use Disqus comments you need to have set up a Disqus account…">Easy stuff first.
 Site-wide configuration junk is stored in the configuration file, _config.yml.
 Edit that inserting your name, site name, email address, etc.</p>

 If you are going to use Disqus comments you need to have set up a Disqus account (obviously) and you can then place the username in this file to.
 At that point Disqus comment trickery will automagically appear in your posts.
+If a comments box appears, but commenting does not load you should check you have everything set up correctly at Disqus.